Instagram Ad Case Study:

 Scout and Nimble is an affordable designer furnishings and decor company.
 They are very active on their social media, especially Instagram.
 Almost every day they post on their Instagram story, showing you not only their product, but how it’s made and why it would be perfect for your home or space.

-10. At the very end of the blog, there is a photo of the product the blog has focused on, which allows you to click through to the product page and purchase.
-There are also photos of other products similar to the one it has just described in the blog.
-Maybe your customer does not actually need a futon, but they do need a pillow!
-This is a good way to show the other range of products you sell.
+At the very end of the blog, there is a photo of the product the blog has focused on, which allows you to click through to the product page and purchase.
+They also sensibly show other products made of boucle, similar to the one just described.

-11. There is also a place to comment on the blog – engaging your customer and showing them that their views are important too.
+They invite comment on the blog.
 Below this, there is a link back to their Instagram, reminding you to follow them.
 There are finally links to the rest of their website, including their About Page.